ros-industrial-release/tesseract-release/README.md

 ## Build Instructions

 1) Clone repository into your workspace
-2) Clone the repositories in the dependencies.rosinstall file using wstool or some other method (e.g. manually git cloning them)
+2) Clone the repositories in the dependencies.repos file using wstool or some other method (e.g. manually git cloning them)
 3) Build the workspace using catkin tools, colcon, or a similar tool

 NOTE: For noetic tesseract_ext is not required.
 Install the following dependencies: libbullet-dev, libbullet-extras-dev and ros-noetic-fcl.
 Taskflow can be install using the PPA below.